Metastruct/gmod_longjmp/README.md

 # gmod_longjmp

-Escaping lua/C/C++ stack frames.
+**Purpose/idea:** for sandboxing code (in-process, time-limiting)

+*What if one day we could have compiled/jitted code we can escape from with a timer/signal*

-DOES NOT WORK.
+**DOES NOT WORK.**

-For reference only what does not work.
+For reference only on what does NOT work (likely nothing will since we call out of untrusted into arbitrary functions).

 ```bash
 srcds@meta3:~/compiling_for_gmod_x64/gmod_longjmp$ ./ci.sh